openwalletGH/openwallet-android/README.md

 ## Version history

+New in version 1.5.0
+- The supported coins are now Bitcoin, Litecoin, Dogecoin, Peercoin, Darkcoin, Reddcoin, NuBits and NuShares.
+All will work without changing your seed!
+- Cleaner interface and bug fixes.

 New in version 1.4.1
 - Re-design of the create wallet tutorial and set more sane defaults
 - Fix crash when refreshing a non connected wallet